ChickenKyiv/recipe-antd/school.md

 ----

-1) I need to share stuff that i collected in the last few years.
-Or my head will explode ;)
-2) Money independence.
-After failing my prev company I decide to not go to 9-5 job and my friends supporting me financially.
-So I need to make it work :)
-3) Health/fitness.
-I need to get in shape.
-At least 1/5 of my best form will be enough for now.
-Soon or later I should complete my 4th marathon.
-4) I need to focus on money-making moves(it was a taboo for a few years) Find investors, incorporate company at EU
-5) Continue to write my articles.
-Soon it will be 80.
-And hope before June 1st It will be around 100.
-6) Launch my school, in order to strike back to Skillshare. details: https://hackernoon.com/skillshar...
 ----
 QA?
 Know Jest -> create simple tests with React -> test our components.
 Improve our code quality and make our projects.
 ----